 Why are some members of the OECD not IEA member countries?

 To be a member country of the IEA, a country must be a member country of the OECD.
 However, membership in the OECD does not automatically result in membership in the IEA.
 As of 2015, Chile, Iceland, Israel, Mexico and Slovenia were members of the OECD but not of the IEA.
 In order to become a member country of the IEA, countries must meet certain requirements (see preceding FAQ.
 As of 2015, Chile and Mexico were candidates for IEA accession.

 Yes.
-Growing economic interdependence, an increasingly global energy market and environmental issues make IEA relations with non-member countries as well as industry, other international organisations and other stakeholders especially important.
+Growing economic interdependence, an increasingly global energy market and environmental issues make IEA relations with countries outside of the IEA especially important, as they are, too for industry, other international organisations and other stakeholders.
 About 60% of global energy consumption in 2012 took place outside the OECD.
 Collectively, non-OECD countries are set to account for more than 95% of the growth in global energy demand through to 2040 under the central scenario of the World Energy Outlook.
 Directed by its member countries, the IEA has developed close co-operative working relationships with major energy-consuming nations such as China and India, and it has strengthened ties with key producers, including some OPEC member countries.
 Other priority partner countries include Brazil, Indonesia, Mexico and South Africa.

 As of 2015, China, Indonesia and Thailand had activated Association status with the IEA.
 Association is a bridge and platform for wider-ranging and deeper co-operation and collaboration between IEA member and Association countries.
 Shared areas of co-operation under Association include energy security, energy data and statistics, and energy policy analysis. energy efficiency, energy technologies, renewables, electricity security, and grid integration.
 Association is a key step towards building a truly global international energy organisation, fully reflective of future energy trends and the interests of both IEA members and Association countries.